PascalCorpsman/TheCodingTrain/code/092 - XOR Problem/Readme.md

 # 92 - XOR Problem

-In his book [The nature of Code](https://natureofcode.com/) Dan developes a neural network engine in chapter 10.
+In his book [The nature of Code](https://natureofcode.com/) Daniel developes a neural network engine in chapter 10.
 You can watch the series [here](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh).

 In this [video](https://www.youtube.com/watch?app=desktop&v=188B6k_F9jU&t=0s) he is testing wheather the network is able to "learn" the XOR function.